mpenet/pact/README.md

 # pact

-/!\ WIP
+/!\ WIP - everything is subject to change

-Generate json-schema / OpenAPI 3.1+ from clojure specs.
+Generate json-schema  from clojure specs.

 # Rationale